 In the heart of the Žižkov party district, this bar nurtures the same essence of underground hedonism as Charles Bukowski, the iconic writer it pays homage to.
-With dim lighting, a cosmopolitan crowd and zigzagging shelves stocked with curios, Bukowski’s is popular with both locals and tourists.
-The menu is all cocktails and no food, with half pints of locally brewed Vinohradský lager available on tap.
-The sociable mood is encouraged by a friendly bar staff and low music.
+With dim lighting, a cosmopolitan crowd and zigzagging shelves stocked with curios, Bukowski’s is popular with both Prague residents and tourists.
+The menu is all cocktails and no food, with half-pints of locally brewed Vinohradský lager available on tap.
+The sociable mood is encouraged by friendly bar staff and low music.

-For fine cocktails in a quaint setting away from the bustle of the city centre, head to Elbow Room.
-There’s a well-stocked bar and a trio of tables and bar stools against a backdrop of low lighting and music.
-Customers can take their drinks into a second, candlelit room with more seating and murals in the style of Native American cave paintings.
-Elbow Room is the more well-behaved sibling of its sister bar Bukowski’s.
+For fine cocktails in a quaint setting away from the bustling city centre, head to Elbow Room – the more well-behaved sibling of its sister bar, Bukowski’s.
+It features a well-stocked bar and a trio of tables and bar stools against a backdrop of low lighting and music.
+Customers can also take their drinks into a second, candlelit room with more seating and murals in the style of Native American cave paintings.

 This cosy wine bar in the central municipality of Karlín focusses on natural wines from Central Europe.
-Each wine on the list hails from a region of the former Austro-Hungarian Empire and is produced sustainably using traditional methods.
-The sommeliers will guide you through the many wines, all of which can be served by the glass or bottle.
-These can optionally be paired with cured meats and cheeses.
+Hailing from the former Austro-Hungarian Empire, each wine is produced sustainably using traditional methods.
+The sommeliers will guide you through the many wines – all of which can be served by the glass or bottle.
+The wines can be paired with cured meats and cheeses.
 As a hallmark of authenticity, the bar owners personally vet each of the featured winemakers.